 Georgia Divorce Attorneys -- Divorce Advice

 Attorney William H. Sherman & attorney Valerie W. Sherman know that families can be very complicated.
 And for many facing a family law matter, the future can feel uncertain, overwhelmingly complex and downright scary.
-Having served many, many clients over the years, the Sherman Law Group divorce lawyers have successfully represented clients in all types of family law cases, from basic divorces, to complex property and financial cases, to cases on the leading edge of family law practice with novel legal issues.
+Having served many, many clients over the years, the Sherman Law Group divorce lawyers have successfully represented clients in all types of family law cases, from basic divorces (which might be uncontested), to complex property and financial cases, to high income divorces, to cases on the leading edge of family law practice with novel legal issues.

 We are results-driven & focused